Enhancing Quantum Annealing via entanglement distribution: Mathematical derivations

 where

 Consequently, we obtain a bound of the Hamiltonian difference at step $k$

 where $H(t)=H_L(t)+H_N(t)$ is the adiabatic Hamiltonian.
 Two observations can be made about this bound.
-The first is that for $\Delta t>\Delta t_M$, the absolute series diverges, meaning that the results of the Trotterization process cannot be predicted in this analysis.
-The series may conditionally converge for $\Delta t>\Delta t_M$.
-In the case that $H_{eq}(t)$ diverges, then the evolution cannot be described by the Schr\"odinger equation, and thus is not a continuous process.
-The second observation is that when $\Delta t/\Delta t_M \ll 1$, we have the bound
+The first is that for

+the absolute series converges.
+The divergence of the absolute series does not guarantee the divergence of the series itself, i.e. the series may conditionally converge for $\Delta t_k\ge\Delta t_{M,k}$.
+In the case that the series describing $H_{eq}(t)$ diverges, then the evolution cannot be described by the Schr\"odinger equation, and thus is not equivalent to a continuous process.
+The second observation is that when $\Delta t_k/\Delta t_{M,k} \ll 1$, we may only consider the first term in the series (\ref{eq:supp:hequiv-series}), and get the bound